hiamenoch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permission to user 6-multiple_permissions adds execute right to user & group while giving read permission to others 7-everybody gives execute permission to all
+5-execute adds execute permission to user 6-multiple_permissions adds execute right to user & group while giving read permission to others 7-everybody gives execute permission to all 8-James_bond removes all permission for both user and group, giving all permission to others